-The transferred 7th Armored Division came under the command of Lieutenant General Sir Richard O’Connor’s British VIII Corps.
+The transferred 7th Armored Division came under the command of O’Connor’s British VIII Corps.
 Relieving the US armour in the Overloon sector with British units, O’Connor ordered Silvester, who still had the Belgian 1st Brigade under command, to assume responsibility for an eccentrically shaped defensive sector within and to the west and south of the Peel Marshes.
 The line ran from a point near Deurne to the south-east along the Deurne Canal to Meijel, a town well within the confines of the Peel Marshes, then to the south-west along the Noorder Canal to Nederweert and finally to the south-east along the Nederweert-Wessem Canal to the Maas river near Wessem.
 Though this front was about 30 miles (48 km) long, its defence was facilitated by the presence of obstacles such as the three canals and the limited routes of communication through the marshes.
 The Belgian 1st Brigade was to hold some 9 miles (14.5 km) of the line along the Nederweert-Wessem Canal and the Maas river.

 Montgomery appreciated that closing to the line of the Maas river was a prerequisite to the renewal of a British thrust on the Ruhr, and therefore ordered an early offensive by the VIII Corps.
-Using Major General L. G. Whistler’s 3rd Division, the VIII Corps was to launch ‘Aintree’ (ii) to take Overloon and drive forward in ‘Constellation’ (ii) to Venray, the largest town the Germans held in this sector and the area’s most important road centre.
+Using Major General L. G. Whistler’s 3rd Division, the VIII Corps was to launch 'Aintree' (ii) to take Overloon and drive forward in 'Constellation' (ii) to Venray, the largest town the Germans held in this sector and the area’s most important road centre.
 At the same time the 7th Armored Division was to feign an attack to the east through the Peel Marshes from the Deurne area.
-Upon seizing Venray, O’Connor hoped to free Major General G. P. B. Roberts’s British 11th Armoured Division to strike along the narrow neck between the marshes and the Maas to the south-east in the direction of Venlo even as other formations (as yet unspecified) attacked to the north-east to clear the southern part of the corridor from the vicinity of Nederweert.
+After Venray had been taken, O’Connor hoped to free Major General G. P. B. Roberts’s British 11th Armoured Division to strike along the narrow neck between the marshes and the Maas to the south-east in the direction of Venlo even as other formations (as yet unspecified) attacked to the north-east to clear the southern part of the corridor from the vicinity of Nederweert.
 Montgomery authorised this offensive during the first week of October before he gave complete priority to the fight to open Antwerp.

-On 12 October the 3rd Division’s attacked Overloon and just before dark succeeded in entering the village.
+On 12 October the 3rd Division attacked Overloon and just before dark succeeded in entering the village.
 Renewing the attack the next day to cover advance the 3 miles (4.8 km) to Venray, the British encountered opposition as dogged as that which had earlier checked the Americans.
 This opposition was again centred on large minefields, marshes, woods, anti-tank guns and rocket-launchers, Nebelwerfer and artillery fire, and tanks sited specially for the anti-tank role.
 It was not until 17 October that the British finally occupied Venray.

 Any plans O’Connor might have had for exploiting the capture of Venray had been ruled out of the question even before his troops took the town, for one day earlier, on 16 October, Montgomery had issued his directive bringing to an end all offensive operations by the 2nd Army other than those designed to aid in the opening of Antwerp.
 Thus the completion of the clearance of the Maas river’s western bank had to be postponed until the battle of the Scheldt river had been completed.